webplatform/docs/css/properties/block-progression/index.md

 |Examples=
 }}
 {{Notes_Section
+|Usage====Deprecated===
+This property has been dropped from the current version of [http://dev.w3.org/csswg/css-writing-modes|"the CSS Writing Modes specification"].
+You are encouraged to manipulate the writing move via the [[css/properties/writing-mode|"writing-mode"]] property instead.
 |Notes====Remarks===
 In vertical layout, text lines are rotated 90° clockwise.
 Images are not rotated, but tables are.
 Box layout in vertical orientations is exactly analogous to layout in the horizontal orientation: width, height, top, bottom, right, and left do not rotate with the text.
 Only one block progression is active at a time; these values cannot be combined.
 See [[css/properties/writing-mode|'''-ms-writing-mode''']] for additive block progression values.